 Of these three Precious Ramotswe mysteries, this is my favorite (though there are many more).
 Brother and sister, Teb and Pontsho, are new students at Precious’ school and their pet meerkat Kosi makes for an amusing addition to school!
 But when Teb and Pontsho’s pregnant cow wanders off and ends up in a huge herd that’s heading off to market, Precious figures out a way to identify it with the help of Kosi, saving the day.

-This series does a wonderful job of showing life in modern day Botswana.
-It’s written in old fashioned voice with wood cut illustrations that marry well with the book’s tone.
-While the mystery has a placid pace which is not for everyone, readers will appreciate Precious’ ingenuity, her kindness and willingness to help others, and a glimpse of every day life of someone their age in another culture. [early chapter book, ages 6 and up]
+This series does a wonderful job of showing life in modern-day Botswana.
+It’s written in old-fashioned voice with woodcut illustrations that marry well with the book’s tone.
+While the mystery has a placid pace which is not for everyone, readers will appreciate Precious’ ingenuity, her kindness and willingness to help others, and a glimpse of everyday life of someone their age in another culture. [early chapter book, ages 6 and up]

 Julian, his best friend Gloria, and his little brother Huey are determined to find criminals after studying the photos for WANTED!
 CRIMINAL ALERT! in the post office.
 It turns out that just by keeping a lookout on things, they are able to rescue a dog trapped in a hot car, and return a wandering toddler back to his mother.
 But it’s The Wizard that they think they’ve nabbed; the nice boy at the diner that gives them freebies when they are hungry.
 Could he really be a criminal mastermind?
 They notify the police chief and get ready to close in.

-This is a gentle, appealing mystery set in a urban inner city.
+This is a gentle, appealing mystery set in an urban inner city.
 Think of it as Peter in The Snowy Day a little older in search of a mystery. [early chapter book, ages 6 and up]

 Pack-n-Go Girls Adventures series by